TimVerheul/HR-Keuzedeel-Data-Science-for-IOT/README.md

 ## Hardware Setup
 In this section, the process of connecting DHT22 sensor to Raspberry Pi is described
 ### Overview of DHT22
-DHT22 is a sensor which ables to detect humidity in % and temperature in °C. Refer to file:"DHT22 with numbered pins.png" for pins numbering.
+DHT22 is a sensor that is able to detect humidity in % and temperature in °C and °F. Refer to file:"DHT22 with numbered pins.png" for pins numbering.
 Pinout descriptions are as follows:
 - Pin 1 = DATA, data out
 - Pin 2 = VCC, power supply
 - Pin 3 = GND, ground